-Participants visited the town of El Calabazo, where they were greeted by the Save a Tree Live Better (SAVIM) Ecological Producer's Association, a community association and ELTI alumni.
-Diosa Castro, SAV-IM's Secretary, presented about the group's history of implementing forest restoration, recycling, and natural resource management projects.
-The participants learned about the perspective of local people regarding environmental conditions and effective restoration strategies that they have adopted in their farms and communities.
+Participants visited the town of El Calabazo, where they were greeted by the Save a Tree Live Better (SAVIM) Ecological Producer's Association, a community association consisting of ELTI alumni.
+Edelmira Navarro and Diosa Castro, SAVIM's President and Secretary, respectively, presented about the group's history of implementing forest restoration, recycling, and natural resource management projects.
+The participants learned about the perspective of local people regarding environmental conditions and effective strategies that they have adopted on their farms and communities.

-Jacob Slusser, Panama Coordinator, described ELTI's efforts to support people to restore tropical forests in Panama and specifically, ELTI's long-term support of SAVIM to implement community based natural resource management and sustainable ranching projects.
-Afterwards, Jacob presented on tropical forest ecology and restoration approaches, which covered both theoretical and practical methods of restoration in agricultural landscapes.
-The presentation also included case studies and practical approaches to effectively communicate forest restoration concepts and practices to landowners.
+Jacob Slusser, Panama Program Coordinator, described ELTI's efforts to support people to restore tropical forests in Panama and specifically, ELTI's long-term support of SAVIM to implement community-based restoration and sustainable ranching projects.
+Afterwards, Jacob presented on tropical forest ecology and restoration strategies, which covered both theoretical and practical methods of restoration in agricultural landscapes.
+The presentation also included case studies and practical approaches to effectively communicate forest restoration concepts to landowners.
+Volunteers discussed the barriers they have faced to communicate conservation themes in their communities and received feedback on how to overcome them.